Linda Borromeo

 1. Rebecca of Sunnybrook Farm by Kate Douglas Wiggin.
 Inscription: To Marjorie, Christmas 1933 from Dad and Mama.

-There's something surprising about this book.
+There's a surprise inside this book.
 I had no idea movie tie-ins were done in the faraway past too.
 The cover has an illustration of Mary Pickford as Rebecca.
 Inside, there are pictures from her 1917 silent movie.
 The book was handed down to my mother and now to me.

 2. Daddy Long Legs by Jean Webster.
 To Blanche, 1918.